FilipeLopesPires/CinematicVR-ProductionTool/src/README.md

 9. Select File > Build Settings > Android, on the 'Run Device' select the Oculus Quest and then click on 'Switch Platform'.

+10. If "Missing Project ID" error pops up, go to Window > General > Services, then click create a new link.

+11. If errors related to "MixedRealityStandard.shader" occur, lower your quality settings.
+If that does not work, check inside the shader file if all fixed<X> and half<X> are replaced by float<X>.

+12. When executing with "Build and Run", on Oculus Link, you can open a console and type "adb logcat -s Unity" for debugging.

 ## Authors:

 Filipe Pires